edgerun/galileo/README.md

 To create a Docker image that can run galileo components, run

     make docker

+To create a arm32v7 Docker image that can run galileo components, run

+    make docker-arm

 Start a worker with

     cd docker/galileo-worker
     docker-compose up

+Compose files for arm32v7 are located in

+    docker/arm

 Preparing the Example Application
 ---------------------------------